 #include <openssl/ssl.h> int SSL_CTX_set_max_early_data(SSL_CTX *ctx, uint32_t max_early_data); uint32_t SSL_CTX_get_max_early_data(const SSL_CTX *ctx); int SSL_set_max_early_data(SSL *s, uint32_t max_early_data); uint32_t SSL_get_max_early_data(const SSL *s); int SSL_CTX_set_recv_max_early_data(SSL_CTX *ctx, uint32_t recv_max_early_data); uint32_t SSL_CTX_get_recv_max_early_data(const SSL_CTX *ctx); int SSL_set_recv_max_early_data(SSL *s, uint32_t recv_max_early_data); uint32_t SSL_get_recv_max_early_data(const SSL *s); uint32_t SSL_SESSION_get_max_early_data(const SSL_SESSION *s); int SSL_SESSION_set_max_early_data(SSL_SESSION *s, uint32_t max_early_data); int SSL_write_early_data(SSL *s, const void *buf, size_t num, size_t *written); int SSL_read_early_data(SSL *s, void *buf, size_t num, size_t *readbytes); int SSL_get_early_data_status(const SSL *s); typedef int (*SSL_allow_early_data_cb_fn)(SSL *s, void *arg); void SSL_CTX_set_allow_early_data_cb(SSL_CTX *ctx, SSL_allow_early_data_cb_fn cb, void *arg); void SSL_set_allow_early_data_cb(SSL *s, SSL_allow_early_data_cb_fn cb, void *arg);

 These functions are used to send and receive early data where TLSv1.3 has been negotiated.
 Early data can be sent by the client immediately after its initial ClientHello without having to wait for the server to complete the handshake.
-Early data can only be sent if a session has previously been established with the server, and the server is known to support it.
+Early data can be sent if a session has previously been established with the server or when establishing a new session using an out-of-band PSK, and only when the server is known to support it.
 Additionally these functions can be used to send data from the server to the client when the client has not yet completed the authentication stage of the handshake.

 Early data has weaker security properties than other data sent over an SSL/TLS connection.
 In particular the data does not have forward secrecy.
 There are also additional considerations around replay attacks (see "REPLAY PROTECTION" below).
 For these reasons extreme care should be exercised when using early data.
 For specific details, consult the TLS 1.3 specification.